Type 1 Diabetes Food List (PDF)

 The specific dietary needs of people with type 1 diabetes differ from those with type 2 diabetes only in the insulin-to-carbohydrate ratio used in calculating meals.

-That ratio is determined by current blood glucose levels, target blood glucose levels, and activity levels.
+Current blood glucose levels determine that ratio, target blood glucose levels and activity levels.

 Foods to Eat on a Type 1 Diabetes Diet